kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 ### §47.35   Aircraft last previously registered in the United States.

 \(a\) A person who is the owner of an aircraft last previously registered under 49 U.S.C.
-Sections 44101-44104, or under other law of the United States, may register it under this part if he complies with §[[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.3   Registration required.|§47.3]], 47.7, 47.8, 47.9, 47.11, 47.13, 47.15, and 47.17, as applicable and submits with his Aircraft Registration Application, AC Form 8050-1 an Aircraft Bill of Sale, AC Form 8050-2, signed by the seller or an equivalent conveyance, or other evidence of ownership authorized by [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.11   Evidence of ownership.|§47.11]].
+Sections 44101-44104, or under other law of the United States, may register it under this part if he complies with [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.3   Registration required.|§§47.3]], 47.7, 47.8, 47.9, 47.11, 47.13, 47.15, and 47.17, as applicable and submits with his Aircraft Registration Application, AC Form 8050-1 an Aircraft Bill of Sale, AC Form 8050-2, signed by the seller or an equivalent conveyance, or other evidence of ownership authorized by [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.11   Evidence of ownership.|§47.11]].

 \(1\) If the applicant bought the aircraft from the last registered owner, the conveyance must be from that owner to the applicant.